AlexiaDelorme/project-cookbook/README.md

 - I used jQuery to simplify the DOM manipulation.

 ##### [Sweet Alert](https://sweetalert.js.org/)
-- I used Sweet Alert to have a 2-tier validation modal before deletion of data.
+- I used Sweet Alert to have a two-tier validation modal before deleting data.

 ##### [Font Awesome](https://origin.fontawesome.com/)
 - I used Font Awesome to display social media icons for my footer.

 ##### [Google Fonts](https://fonts.google.com/)
-- I used one of Google Fonts for my website.
+- I used one of Google fonts for my website.

 <a name="tools"/>